DorothyTamYiLing/GWarrange/documents/tutorials.md

 paste -d \\n header.txt sigk_seq.txt > sigk_seq.fasta
 ```

-Then, these kmers are blasted with the original genome set for studying potential genome rearrangement that are captured by them, implemented by the following script:
+Then, these kmers are blasted with the original genome set for studying potential genome rearrangements that are captured by them, implemented by the following script:

 ```
 #run in the first level of /genome_rearrangement directory